MicroVision (NASDAQ:MVIS) Shares Gap Up to $2.24

-MicroVision, Inc. (NASDAQ:MVIS)’s stock price gapped up before the market opened on Friday .
+Shares of MicroVision, Inc. (NASDAQ:MVIS) gapped up before the market opened on Friday .
 The stock had previously closed at $2.24, but opened at $2.91.
-MicroVision shares last traded at $2.81, with a volume of 549,834 shares changing hands.
+MicroVision shares last traded at $2.81, with a volume of 549,834 shares.

-Several analysts recently weighed in on the company.
-Zacks Investment Research downgraded MicroVision from a “hold” rating to a “sell” rating in a research note on Wednesday, August 12th.
+Several research analysts have weighed in on MVIS shares.
+Zacks Investment Research lowered MicroVision from a “hold” rating to a “sell” rating in a report on Wednesday, August 12th.
+ValuEngine cut shares of MicroVision from a “buy” rating to a “hold” rating in a research report on Thursday, July 2nd.
+BidaskClub upgraded shares of MicroVision from a “hold” rating to a “buy” rating in a research report on Thursday.
 HC Wainwright cut shares of MicroVision to a “hold” rating in a research report on Thursday, August 6th.
-Northland Securities restated a “hold” rating on shares of MicroVision in a research report on Friday, July 24th.
-ValuEngine cut shares of MicroVision from a “buy” rating to a “hold” rating in a research report on Thursday, July 2nd.
-Finally, BidaskClub upgraded shares of MicroVision from a “hold” rating to a “buy” rating in a research report on Thursday.
+Finally, Northland Securities restated a “hold” rating on shares of MicroVision in a research report on Friday, July 24th.
 One research analyst has rated the stock with a sell rating, five have assigned a hold rating and one has assigned a buy rating to the company.
 MicroVision currently has a consensus rating of “Hold” and an average price target of $2.25.

 The firm has a market capitalization of $322.24 million, a P/E ratio of -19.78 and a beta of 3.09.
 The company’s 50-day simple moving average is $1.70 and its two-hundred day simple moving average is $1.23.